-How Event Venues Can Close a Deal with Planners – Virtually
+How Event Venues Can Virtually Close New Business

 With the likely exception of buying a house or a car, it seems like just about every deal these days is sealed with an e-signature instead of a hearty in-person handshake.